flutter/website/animations/hero-animations/index.md

 1. Define a starting Hero widget, referred to as the _source hero_.
-The hero specifies its graphical representation (typically an image), and an identifying tag.
+The hero specifies its graphical representation (typically an image), and an identifying tag, and is in the currently displayed widget tree as defined by the source route.
 1. Define an ending Hero widget, referred to as the _destination hero_.
    This hero also specifies its graphical representation, and the same tag as the source hero.